 Wind power is already a very important source in producing electricity, and its importance is steadily increasing.
-In 2020, wind power is expected to deliver 12% of global electricity demand, create 2.3 million jobs and make a substantial contribution to reducing CO2 emissions.
-A wind energy specialisation from DTU gives you an education based on world-leading expertise at the heart of global wind power development.
+In 2020, wind power is expected to deliver 12 per cent of global electricity demand, create 2.3 million jobs and make a substantial contribution to reducing CO2 emissions.
+A wind energy specialization from DTU gives you an education based on world-leading expertise at the heart of global wind power development.

 The course is based on state-of-the-art knowledge and technology, combining the scientific research and accumulated knowledge with teaching and guidance from a large number of associated experts and researchers from the industry.
 As a world-leading university in wind-energy technology, DTU has been engaged in wind energy research and education since the 1970s and has offered a dedicated MSc programme in wind power since 2002.

-The MSc in Wind Energy is offered with a specialisation in either mechanical or electrical engineering.
-Several activities and courses are common for the two specialisations, and are coordinated with common elective courses.
-Thus, it is possible to obtain a cross-disciplinary knowledge of a wide range of wind power technologies.
+The MSc in Wind Energy is offered with a specialization in either mechanical or electrical engineering.
+Several activities and courses are common for the two specializations, and are coordinated with common elective courses.
+Thus, it is possible to obtain a cross- disciplinary knowledge of a wide range of wind power technologies.

 The aim of the MSc in Wind Energy is to give you a general understanding of wind energy systems and an in-depth knowledge of aerodynamics, aero-elasticity, mechanics, grid connection and power systems that qualifies you to analyse, design, develop and operate wind energy systems.